-And with that the flock of bastards left, leaving the Sagittarian only mildly flustered.
+And with that, the flock of bastards left, leaving the Sagittarian only mildly flustered.
 The pedestrians who had gathered turned on their heels and began to filter away from them.
 People really only did like to watch when things got violent, Gilbert thought.

 The Sagittarian man brushed off his shoulders, straightened off his suit, and then abruptly dipped into a deep bow.
 “I am grateful for your kindnesses, dear stranger.
 And I humbly offer you my life.”

+Damn.
 This man was off his rockers.

-Cadence lightly pressed her gloved hands against her throat, and a warm light pulled beneath her palm.
+Cadence lightly pressed her gloved hands against her throat, and a warm light pooled beneath her palm.
 “Well, ya already owe me a favor, but if ya wanna lay on one more then that’s alright with me, Hide.”

 The Sagittarian man snapped up immediately, eyes wide.
 “That voice…”